geomatics-io/ObjectListView/docs/recipes.rst

 17. How can I show more information in the tooltip when the mouse hovers over a cell?
 -------------------------------------------------------------------------------------

-The `ListView` default behavior is to only use tool tips to show truncated cell values (even then only when `FullRowSelect` is  *true*).
+The `ListView` default behaviour is to only use tool tips to show truncated cell values (even then only when `FullRowSelect` is  *true*).
 But with an `ObjectListView`, you are not so limited.